pascals-msft/openshift-on-azure/README.md

 - USER_NAME: a user name for the VMs and for OpenShift
 - USER_PASSWORD: the user password for OpenShift

-Parameters for the JSON parameters file: the most likely to be changed are the numbers of VM
+Parameters for the JSON parameters file: the most likely to be changed are the numbers of VM.
 - masterInstanceCount: 3 or 5
 - infraInstanceCount: 2 or 3
 - nodeInstanceCount: 1 to 30